srvrco/getssl/dns_scripts/GoDaddy-README.txt

    DNS_DEL_COMMAND="/usr/share/getssl/dns_scripts/dns_del_godaddy"
    # The API key for your account/this domain
    export GODADDY_KEY="..."
 GODADDY_SECRET="..."
+   # If you have been using GODADDY_BASE previously, then it is no
+   longer necessary.
+The base domain will automatically be determined.

  4) Set any other options that you wish (per the standard directions.)
 Use the test CA to make sure that